-CERC Corp.'s \$915 million credit facility's first drawn cost is the London Interbank Offered Rate plus 45 basis points based on CERC Corp.'s current credit ratings.
+CERC Corp.'s \$950 million credit facility, which is scheduled to terminate September 9, 2016, can be drawn at the London Interbank Offered Rate plus 150 basis points based on CERC Corp.'s current credit ratings.
 The facility contains a debt to total capitalization covenant, limiting debt to 65% of its total capitalization.